Delighted to feature Leora Mofsowitz, Healthpreneur and Functional Medicine Health Coach and present our interview.

 Lauren: Do you feel you are living your passion?

 At 18, I started my studies to become a psychologist and the one lecturer who inspired me more than any other was Dr Helgo Schomer with this segment on Health Psychology.

-I never knew it at 18 in first-year Psychology that in the year 2020 I would be a Functional Medicine Health Coach.
+I never knew at 18, in first-year Psychology, that in the year 2020 I would be a Functional Medicine Health Coach.
 This profession did not exist then, but my interest did.
 My passion is to help others feel inspired and realize their health potential.

 Lauren: Do you feel you have already created your best work?

 Leora: The best is yet to come.
 2020 has unleashed the new me; I am ready and excited for what lies ahead.

 Lauren: If you were to die tomorrow, would you be at peace knowing you had lived a full, happy and meaningful life?